julouis/project-cogip-php/README.md

 # COGIP BECODE PROJECT

 ### What is it ?

 > An application for managing invoices, people and companies

 ### How is it done ?

 > Using MVC structure and SQL Database

+### Intructions

+> https://github.com/becodeorg/LIE-Jepsen-4.27/tree/master/02-the-hills/02-php/12-cogip

 ### Status

 > Work in progress

 > Working: Display of invoices, people and companies.
 Registering new users/clients.

-### Intructions
+### Team

-> https://github.com/becodeorg/LIE-Jepsen-4.27/tree/master/02-the-hills/02-php/12-cogip
+François Royen
+Laetitia Gullo
+Julien Louis